 That way, you can find the best place to stay in Rome that fits your travel style and budget, book your accommodation, and start focusing on the fun part of planning what to actually see and do in Rome.
 And yes, we have some recommendations for this too, including some sample itineraries.

-But first – where to stay in Rome.
-Find out!
+But first – our no-nonsense guide on where to stay in Rome.
+Take a look!

 Good to know: If you are just starting to plan your trip and haven’t decided how many days to stay in Rome, we highly recommend staying in the city for at least 4-5 nights (3-4 days).